sstsimulator/sst-docs/docs/core/iface/StandardMem/setMemoryMappedAddressRegion.md

 ## Requirements
 **Memory interface** &nbsp;
 Support setting memory mapped addresses if supported by the memory system.
-The function must be implemented, but a particular impelementation can raise an error if this is not supported.
+The function must be implemented, but a particular implementation can raise an error if this is not supported.

 **Endpoint** &nbsp;
 Call this function to set the addressable region if the endpoint needs to be mapped into the memory space.